-- To complete this module, you will be required to submit four tests (formative assessment) and one exam (summative assessment). - All information about when you write, and where to submit, your assessments, will be made available to you via the myModules site for your module. - Due dates for assessments, as well as the actual assessments are available on the myModules site for this module. - To gain admission to the examination, you need to submit three tests. - To gain admission to the examination, you need to obtain a year mark average of 40% for the assignments. - The assignment weighting for the module is as follows - o The average of the three best tests of each subject will constitute your year mark. - You will receive examination information via the myModules sites.
-Please watch out for announcements on how examinations for the modules for which you are registered will be conducted. - The examination will count 80% towards the final module mark.
+- To complete this module, you will be required to submit four tests (formative assessment) and one exam (summative assessment). - All information about when you write, and where to submit, your assessments, will be made available to you via the myModules site for your module. - Due dates for assessments, as well as the actual assessments are available on the myModules site for this module. - To gain admission to the examination, you need to submit three tests. - To gain admission to the examination, you need to obtain a year mark average of 40% for the assignments. - The assignment weighting for the module is as follows - The average of the best of two (2) tests out of test 1 to test 3, contributing 50% towards the year mark, and - A compulsory Integrated Test 4 mark, contributing 50% towards the year mark. - You will receive examination information via the myModules sites.
+Please watch out for announcements on how examinations for the modules for which you are registered will be conducted. - The examination will count 60% towards the final module mark.